arkency/posts/posts/2014-07-18-6-front-end-techniques-for-rails-developers-part-i-from-big-ball-of-mud-to-separated-concerns.md

 ## Summary:

-Creating a stand-alone application is a first step to create robust and rich front-end code.
+Creating a stand-alone application is a **first step to create robust and rich front-end code**.
 Testing it is way easier since responsibilities are segregated and maintainability of this code is increased - when you want to make changes in backend fetching rules you need to focus only on a backend class.
 It's only a starting point of course.
-But it's a good start for further improvements.
+But it's a **good start for further improvements**.

 ## Want more?

-This post is a part of the 6-day course we want to prepare for you.
+This post is a part of the 6-day course about front-end techniques for Rails developers.
 It's **absolutely free** - just register to our newsletter (using a box below) and we'll teach you 6 techniques we're using in a day-to-day work, including:

 * Using **React.js** to **ship your Gui faster** code and **make it easily composable**.
 * Techniques we use to **prototype front-end without backend** to **make your clients happier** and **tighten the feedback loop**.